zick/IchigoLisp/README.md

 ## Supported Features
 Ichigo Lisp supports most of features written in
 [LISP 1.5 Programmer's Manual](http://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf/view)
-except compiler, array, and floating point number.
+except array and floating point number.
+COMPILE generates WebAssembly binaries.
 Some functions behave differently from LISP 1.5.
 For example `COND` returns NIL when no conditions are satisfied while LISP 1.5 returns an error in that case.